LiLabAtVT/DeepTE/README.md

 # Examples (Training)
-Please set the training_example_dir as the current directory **Input data**
+For the users who want to train the models using their own data, please set the training_example_dir as the current directory, and do the training.
+**Input data**
 ipt_shuffle_All_CNN_data.txt (TEname,sequence_information)
 input_store_class_report_dir (output directory)